 My professional experience, support and guidance will enable the two of you to take a decision that you can stick to, that is sustainable and that is right for both of you — and for your children, if any.
 If you eventually decide that this relationship has no future, at least the two of you can separate in a way that minimises the damage and regrets.

 Deciding to work on your problems together, by going into relationship therapy and counseling, is a great step in the right direction.
 With my feedback and guidance you come together to forge a new alliance, to build a more resilient and realistic relationship.
-I help you get in touch with and communicate about your deepest feelings and unmet needs and thus break the dysfunctional patterns.
+I enable you to connect with and safely communicate your deepest feelings and unmet needs and thus break the dysfunctional patterns.